mastodonpro/terraform/bootstrap/README.md

 ## Terraform Cloud (TFC)

 On Terraform Cloud you need to create the workspace `bootstrap`.
+Choose the following advanced settings:

+- Manually apply changes
+- Only trigger runs when files in specified paths change (Pattern:
+  `/bootstrap/**/*`)

-The workspace need to be populated with the following environment variables:
+The workspace needs to be populated with the following environment variables:

 - `AWS_ACCESS_KEY_ID` (AWS Access Key ID) and `AWS_SECRET_ACCESS_KEY`
   (AWS Secret Access Key) that belong to the top level AWS root account.